-Once you have completed all of the general pre-departure forms from your online checklist (there will be a green check-mark next to each complete item, as shown below), your name will be sent to the Registrar’s Office to officially be registered for the program.
+Once you have completed all of the general pre-departure forms from your online checklist (there will be a green check-mark next to each complete item, as shown below), you will be officially registered for the program.

-If you had previously registered for any courses on main campus for the given semester, those courses will be dropped automatically.
+If you had previously registered for any courses on the Charles River campus for the given semester, those courses will be dropped automatically.
 Once your program registration has been processed, BU Study Abroad will complete the following administrative services on your behalf:

-- Your student account will be adjusted and will reflect a program fee instead of an on-campus tuition charge.
+- Your student account will be adjusted and will reflect program tuition instead of an on-campus tuition charge.

 - We will send your name to the Financial Assistance office so they can make any necessary adjustments to your financial aid budget based on your program cost and issue an accurate financial aid notification.

-Initially, your registration will be for a 16-credit course.
+Initially, your registration will be for a 16-credit “placeholder” course.
 For example, if you are attending the Madrid Internship Program, your registration will appear as “CAS MP 999 : Madrid Internship Program.”
-Once we receive final course selections from the Resident Director during the program semester, your program registration will be updated to reflect the actual courses that you have enrolled for (as long as your student account has been settled).
+Once we receive final course selections from the site staff during the program semester, your program registration will be updated to reflect the actual courses that you have enrolled for (as long as your student account has been settled).
 This update usually takes place approximately midway through the semester.

 Please do not attempt to register for your courses on your own, as this will interfere with your final course registration while studying on one of our programs.